Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Would like software that would facilitate the process of training people to do the classification, and to collect classifications of large volumes of behavior statements.

-The general criteria.
-For a statement to describe a behavior, for our purposes, the statement must meet these criteria:
+For a statement to describe a behavior, for our purposes, the statement must meet the following criteria (see articles below for more/alternate information):

 1. Measurable: Must be observable by others than the performer: seen, heard, felt, smelled, tasted.